brunomunizaf/MultiAttributedString/README.md

 # MultiAttributedString

-`MultiAttributedString` is a Swift library that allows you to create `NSAttributedString` objects with multiple text attributes applied to different parts of a string based on user-defined symbol delimiters.
+`MultiAttributedString` allows you to create `NSAttributedString` with multiple text attributes applied to different parts of a string based on user-defined symbol delimiters.

 ## Features